Menu

 shutterstock.com

-As a member of the EU/EFTA and the Schengen area, as well as holder of visa waiver agreements with thirty countries worldwide (consult our section on Travelling to Hungary), it is possible to enter Hungary without a visa for a short-term stay.
+As a member of the EU/EFTA and the Schengen area, and as a holder of visa waiver agreements with 30 countries worldwide (consult our section on Travelling to Hungary), you can enter Hungary without a visa for a short-term stay.
 Immediately afterwards, however, you must apply for a residence permit if you wish to continue your stay in the country.
+As from late 2026, non-EU visa-exempt travellers will also need an ETIAS travel authorisation before entering the Schengen area.

-For EU/FTA, Schengen and visa waiver agreement nationals
+For EU/EFTA, Schengen and visa waiver agreement nationals

 Useful link: